dylanvu/sketchedout/README.md

 # SketchedOut

 This was our submission to the SacHacks III hackathon.
-[Our devpost is here](https://devpost.com/software/sketchedout)
+Our devpost is here: https://devpost.com/software/sketchedout

 You can find the most recent working version on Heroku: https://sketchedout.herokuapp.com/

 The backend server code in this respository is not in use on Heroku and is not up to date.
-Please see my other respository, sketchedout-server, for the most recent working NodeJS Express server.
+Please see my other respository, [sketchedout-server](https://github.com/vu-dylan/sketchedout-server), for the most recent working NodeJS Express server.

 ## Known Issues
 * When a user joins a room that already has a drawing on it, they will not be able to receive the current whiteboard.